oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 #### Configuration Options for Geo-Replication Session

 The below dialog fetches and lists the default values of all the configurations for a geo-replication session.
-It provides and option to change the values of the configurations.
-User can change the values of the configuration properties any point of time after creating the geo-replication session.
+It provides an option to change the values of the configurations.
+User can change the values of the configuration properties at any point of time after creating the geo-replication session.
 The geo-replication session will be restarted automatically if the user changes any configuration when the session is already started.

 ![](Georepsession3config.png "Georepsession3config.png")